 This adds to the smokiness.
 You can pinch it with the fork to avoid the entire eggplant exploding.
 Using smoked quality sweet paprika as a garnish adds some extra smokiness.

-Roasting the eggplants with this method concentrates their flavor and ensures that your spread turns silky.
+This method concentrates their flavor by roasting the eggplants and ensures that your spread turns silky.

-Remove the Eggplants from the heat at letting them rest for 5 minutes in a plastic bag.
+Step 3: Remove the eggplants from heat by letting them rest for 5 minutes in a plastic bag.

-Peel the Eggplants with a saw blade knife.
+Step 4: Peel the eggplants with a saw blade knife.

-Mash the eggplants and make a puree.
+Step 6: Mash and make a puree.
 Do not use a food processor.
 The texture here is Key!

 Finally, taste and adjust for salt and lemon.
 Add a pinch of smoked paprika on top and a splash of good olive oil.
 You can also top it with fresh pomegranate.